 Enhancement of Mechanical and Self‐Healing Performance in Multiwall Carbon Nanotube/Rubber Composites via Diels–Alder Bonding

-Flow-induced crystallisation of polymers from aqueous solution
+Flow-induced crystallisation of polymers from aqueous solution using Linkam’s CSS450

 Researchers used Linkam’s CSS450 to replicate the mechanical properties of natural silk by creating a synthetic polymer that solidifies when subject to flow.
 Using temperature-controlled shear in the aqueous phase they induce polymer crystallisation, providing an alternative low-energy polymer processing route.

-Inorganic Nanotube Mesophases Enable Strong Self-Healing Fibers
+Inorganic Nanotube Mesophases Enable Strong Self-Healing Fibres

-Reductive dissolution of supergrowth carbon nanotubes for tougher nanocomposites by reactive coagulation spinning
+Using Linkam’s mechanical testing system to investigate the reductive dissolution of supergrowth carbon nanotubes for tougher nanocomposites by reactive coagulation spinning